Louth, County Louth: History

 According to tradition, Mochta—a Christian missionary from Britain—founded a monastery at Louth in the 6th century, known today as St. Mochta's House.
 In the 1920s the structure was completely dismantled and rebuilt in an attempt to save it from damage caused by ivy.
 In the 12th century, Saint Mary's Monastery was built approximately 50m east, but today lies in ruins after the dissolution of the monasteries under the English king Henry VIII.
 The current structure dates mainly from the 1300s it is believed that Edward Bruce of Scotland stayed at the priory in 1315, leading to the estate being fined by the English crown.

-The remnants of a motte-and-bailey castle stand in a private field overlooking much of the village, on the edge of the Artoney townland.
+The remnants of a motte-and-bailey castle stand overlooking much of the village, on the edge of the Artoney townland.
 The eight meter tall motte - known locally as the Fairy Mound - is the highest point in the village and in Norman times had a wooden structure atop.

 Until early in the 21st century, the village was also home to the last remnants of St John's Abbey.
 The last standing portion of the walls of the monastery, a 12 ft, 4 ft piece known locally as The Pinnacle, suddenly collapsed overnight.

 The Roman Catholic Church of the Immaculate Conception, which was built in 1892, sits atop a hill overlooking the village and surrounding area.
-It’s interior was destroyed in 2003 by an accidental fire, started during renovation work, leaving only the exterior walls and spire standing.
+Its interior was destroyed in 2003 by an accidental fire, started during renovation work, leaving only the exterior walls and spire standing.
 In early 2006, it reopened with a renovated modern-style interior.

 The local GAA team took the name St. Mochtas and play at the nearby Pairc Mochta founded in 1949, in honour of the saint who founded the small church in the village in the 6th century.
 The local primary school, St. Mochta's NS, was established in 1973.